Frederick D. Losey: Shakespearian recitals

 Despite being a professor with a "vivid personality," Losey left academia in 1916 and devoted his time to Shakespearian lectures and recitals.
 One newspaper reported, "Professor Losey's love for the great literature, particularly for Shakespeare: his profound belief in democracy, and his conviction that the best that had been said or thought in the word is the rightful heritage of the common man, led him to abandon the university classroom after sixteen years of teaching and enter a wider educational field as lecturer and author."

-He traveled to every state in the union, performing dramatic readings and lectures for hundreds of audiences consisting of students, high school teachers, literary clubs, college professors, and the general public.
+Losey traveled to every state in the union, performing dramatic readings and lectures for hundreds of audiences consisting of students, high school teachers, literary clubs, college professors, and the general public.
 He spoke at churches, colleges, opera houses, schools, and YMCAs.
 During World War I, he lectured at the Army Educational Corps in France.
 He also lectured at the Brooklyn Institute from 1918 to 1919.
 In 1922, he participated in teacher institutes for Pennsylvania's Department of Public Instruction, helping to "make a noticeable improvement in the teaching staff....

 Losey's readings of Shakespeare included "a keen appreciation of dramatic effect...[with] sharply-chiseled portrayals."
 One of his lectures was "Macbeth: Inevitability of Consequences."
 A critic noted that this performance revealed "the art and human passion that the academic study of the text fails to disclose."
 He also discussed King Lear as a lesson in parenthood and "King Lear: The Redemption of a Great Soul."
 Another lecture covered "Shakespeare as a Moral and Religious Teacher."
 He also taught high school students about Hamlet, Julius Caesar, and Macbeth.

 In December each year, he read A Christmas Carol by Charles Dickens at various colleges.
 This tradition may have started on December 18, 1904 when he performed the story at the Central Baptist Church of Syracuse for a benefit held by Women's Society of the church.

-His last performance was given on April 27, 1932, at Colgate University.
+Losey's last performance was given on April 27, 1932, at Colgate University.